canonical/kafka-operator/docs/tutorial/t-relate-kafka.md

 As mentioned in the previous section of the Tutorial, the recommended way to create and manage users is by means of another charm: the [Data Integrator Charm](https://charmhub.io/data-integrator).
 This lets us to encode users directly in the Juju model, and - as shown in the following - rotate user credentials with and without application downtime using Relations.

 > Relations, or what Juju documentation describes also as [Integrations](https://juju.is/docs/sdk/integration), let two charms to exchange information and interact with one another.
-Creating a relation between Kafka and the Data Integrator will automatically generate a username, password, and assign read/write permissions on a given topic.
+Creating a relation between Apache Kafka and the Data Integrator will automatically generate a username, password, and assign read/write permissions on a given topic.
 This is the simplest method to create and manage users in Charmed Apache Kafka.

 ### Data Integrator charm

-The [Data Integrator charm](https://charmhub.io/data-integrator) is a bare-bones charm for central management of database users, providing support for different kinds of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Kafka, OpenSearch, etc.) with a consistent, opinionated and robust user experience.
+The [Data Integrator charm](https://charmhub.io/data-integrator) is a bare-bones charm for central management of database users, providing support for different kinds of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Apache Kafka, OpenSearch, etc.) with a consistent, opinionated and robust user experience.
 To deploy the Data Integrator charm we can use the command `juju deploy` we have learned above:

 ```shell
 juju deploy data-integrator --channel stable --config topic-name=test-topic --config extra-user-roles=producer,consumer